SepShr/MLCSHE/README.md

 # MLCSHE
-This repo houses the ML-Component Systemic Hazard Envelope project, or *MILSCHE* (pronounced /'mɪlʃ/).
+This repo houses the ML-Component Systemic Hazard Envelope project, or *MLCSHE* (pronounced /'mɪlʃ/).

 This work is done by Sepehr Sharifi at Nanda Lab, EECS, University of Ottawa.